-A spring road trip brought my daughter, Taylor, and I to Macon, Georgia, just in time to enjoy the city’s International Cherry Blossom Festival.
-We enjoyed the sites and tastes of Georgia’s 7th largest city while imagining the grandiose lifestyles from days gone by.
-This is what the ladies of Wherever I May Roam Blog think are the best things to do in Macon, the city “where soul lives”.
+(UPDATED JUNE 2022) A spring road trip brought my daughter, Taylor, and me to Macon, Georgia, to enjoy the city’s International Cherry Blossom Festival.
+We enjoyed the sites and tastes of Georgia’s 7th largest town while imagining the grandiose lifestyles from days gone by.
+We thought these were the best things to do in Macon, the city “where soul lives.”

 Tour the Hay House

 Sports enthusiasts will appreciate this well-thought 14,000 square feet museum featuring sports legends from the Peach State, Georgia.
-Some of the sports represented are Golf, Baseball, Boxing, Gymnastics, and Baseball.
-Be sure to take a picture on the Olympics platform and test your sports ability with the Hall of Fame’s interactive exhibits.
+Some sports represented at the Georgia Sports Hall of Fame are golf, baseball, boxing, gymnastics, and baseball.
+Take a picture on the Olympics platform and test your sports ability with the Hall of Fame’s interactive exhibits.

 Explore The Big House Museum

 The Tubman Museum is the largest in the country dedicated to African American art, culture, and history.
-Exhibits include a room of moving photography, Otis Redding tribute complete with footage of his family, and inventions from African Americans.
-Photography is prohibited.
+Exhibits include:

-This energetic restaurant has fun menu items, such as celebrity burgers, pub-style Fish & Chips, and Spicy Pimento Cheese Dip.
-Locals insist on the Gram Parson’s Cosmic Club, and MoonPie shakes.
-Foodies should add the Jimmy Carter Burger, with applewood bacon and peanut butter, to their culinary bucket list.
-The Rookery offers a large selection of craft beers and Mexican Coke.
-In 2014, Garden and Gun magazine voted The Rookery as having one of the best burgers of the South.
+The Rookery has fun menu items, such as celebrity burgers, pub-style Fish & Chips, and Spicy Pimento Cheese Dip.
+Locals insist on the Gram Parson’s Cosmic Club and MoonPie shakes.
+I tried the Jimmy Carter Burger with applewood bacon and peanut butter, which was creamy and yummy.
+In 2014, Garden and Gun magazine voted The Rookery as having one of the best burgers in the South.

 The Bearfoot Tavern Gastro Pub and Beer Garden is a sports establishment with quick food service, lively crowds, and noteworthy happy hour specials.
-Some of the Bearfoot Tavern’s interesting eats include Pimento Bacon Fritters, Luigi’s Spring Rolls, and Loaded Tots.
-Try to visit the Bearfoot Tavern for brunch, where you’ll want to try the open-faced fried chicken biscuits with sausage gravy.
+Some of the Bearfoot Tavern’s interesting eats include Pimento Bacon Fritters, Luigi’s Spring Rolls, and a Brisket Sandwich with a fried egg.
+Bearfoot Tavern has live music, 50 beers on tap, and an adorable outdoor patio and beer garden.

 Parish on Cherry Street is a cajun/creole eatery in the heart of downtown with live music, a festive vibe, and famous dishes you will recognize from The Big Easy, including Gumbo and Jambalaya.
 Popular Appetizers are Gator Bites, Miss Susan’s Fried Green Tomatoes, and Parish Pickles (deep-fried with chipotle aioli).
 Bacon lovers must try the Macon’s Bacon, candied with sweet spices and caramelized just right.
 Yum!